energietransitie/needforheat-generic-firmware/docs/provisioning/testing.md

-# Testing Twomes provisoning
+# Testing NeedForHeat provisoning

-To test Twomes provisioning fully, you should:
+To test NeedForHeat provisioning fully, you should:

-- use a test instance of the [Twomes API](https://github.com/energietransitie/twomes-backoffice-api) connected with a test instance of a [Twomes server](https://github.com/energietransitie/twomes-backoffice-configuration);
+- use a test instance of the [NeedForHeat API](https://github.com/energietransitie/needforheat-server-api) connected with a test instance of a [NeedForHeat server](https://github.com/energietransitie/needforheat-server-configuration);
-- compile firmware using swiches that target a test version of the [Twomes API](https://github.com/energietransitie/twomes-backoffice-api) connected with a test instance of a [Twomes server](https://github.com/energietransitie/twomes-backoffice-configuration);
+- compile firmware using swiches that target a test version of the [NeedForHeat API](https://github.com/energietransitie/needforheat-server-api) connected with a test instance of a [NeedForHeat server](https://github.com/energietransitie/needforheat-server-configuration);
 - [prepare a test device](../deploying/device-preparation.md);
-- perform device provisioning with a test version of the Twomes WarmteWachter app (see below).
+- perform device provisioning with a test version of the NeedForHeat WarmteWachter app (see below).

-> For a future version of the Twomes [firmware](https://github.com/energietransitie/twomes-generic-esp-firmware), [API](https://github.com/energietransitie/twomes-backoffice-api), [server](https://github.com/energietransitie/twomes-backoffice-configuration) and [app](https://github.com/energietransitie/twomes-app-warmtewachter), we consider allowing the provisioning app to determine whether the (preconfigured) test server URI or production server URI is targeted.
+> For a future version of the NeedForHeat [firmware](https://github.com/energietransitie/needforheat-generic-firmware), [API](https://github.com/energietransitie/needforheat-server-api), [server](https://github.com/energietransitie/needforheat-server-configuration) and [app](https://github.com/energietransitie/needforheat-gearup-app), we consider allowing the provisioning app to determine whether the (preconfigured) test server URI or production server URI is targeted.

 ## Testing device provisioning using WarmteWachter
-Use a test version of the [Twomes WarmteWachter app](https://github.com/energietransitie/twomes-app-warmtewachter) to test the full Twomes device installation flow, part of which is based on using Espressif Unified Provisioning.
+Use a test version of the [NeedForHeat WarmteWachter app](https://github.com/energietransitie/needforheat-gearup-app) to test the full NeedForHeat device installation flow, part of which is based on using Espressif Unified Provisioning.

 ## Testing device provisioning using a Unified Provisioning app
 Alternatively, you may use test apps that only support Wi-Fi provisioning using Espressif Unified Provisioning; these can be found at: